sathvikchilaka/react-hooks-tut/README.md

 # React All Hooks Tuts @RoadsideCoderYT

-This project has most of the basic react components and gets you on board with the ReactJS interview prep.
+This project has most of the react hooks and gets you on board with the ReactJS interview prep.

 ## Roadmap for ReactJS Interview Prep